mario-hobby/pytorch-face-replacement/README.md

     <img src="target1.jpg" width="600"\>
  </p>

+The individual image results often look belivable.
+If lightning and color contrasts are alike that's also helpful, since this face replacement merely finds the best face to replace but doesn't adjust any other contrast or colors.
-The individual image results sometimes look OK.
-For video is not good at all because there is often too much change from one face to the next according to the landmarks.
+For video is not good at all
+because there is often too much variation from one face to the next and thus the face movements do not look natural.

 ## Requires
 I used a Mac OS so to install dlib in Mac OS, I used these fantastic